ericaleh/FestivalWebsite/public/README.md

-# Media Assets for Flights & Sounds Festival
+# Media Assets for Onset Festival

 This directory should contain the following media files: